Robert Owen (artist)

-Robert Owen (born 1937) is an Australian artist and curator.
+Robert George Owen (born 29 June 1937) is an Australian artist and curator.
 He lives and works in Melbourne, Australia.

 Early life and education

 Robert Owen was born in Sydney in 1937, and studied sculpture at the National Art School in Sydney under Lyndon Dadswell.

 Art practice and career

 He has played a formative role in the development of some of Australia's major arts education and institutional structures.

 Owen's art practice includes sculpture, installation, painting, photography and major public commissions.
 His work is linked through a poetic and intuitive sensitivity to the expressive potential of space, light, colour, context and materials.
 Throughout his career Owen has ‘steered a path between science, metaphysics and abstraction as a way of investigating the representational sublime.'

 After graduating from art school in 1962, Owen lived on the Greek isle of Hydra from 1963 to 1966 and became part of an expatriate community that included George Johnston, Charmian Clift, William Lederer, Leonard Cohen, and Jack Hirschman.
 From 1966 – 1975 Owen lived in London where he worked as a studio assistant to John Ernest, Anthony Hill and other British Constructionists, and also as a conservator for Victor Pasmore and Ben Nicholson.
 During this time Owen developed constructionist works and exhibited with Malborough New London Gallery in both London and New York.

 In 1975 Owen returned to Australia and became actively involved in the Sydney art culture, both as an artist, representing Australia at the 38th Venice Biennale in 1978; and as a Founding Member of Artspace and Member of The Biennale of Sydney.
 Upon his return to Australia, Owen's art practice shifted focus to Site-specific and Installation art concerned with concept and expanded sense experience, adding layers of metaphysical and symbolic narrative to cultural history (1975-1992).

 In 1987 Owen moved to Melbourne as Artist in Residence at the Victorian College of the Arts.
 From 1989 to 2001 he was Associate Professor and Head of Sculpture at RMIT University, where he implemented a graduate and postgraduate exchange programme with Utrecht School of the Arts and the Gerrit Rietveld Academie, Amsterdam.
 In 1992 he was a research fellow in Virtual Environments for free Form Design in the Invited Artists program of Advanced Computer Graphics Centre, CITRI, RMIT University.

 In the early 1990s he returned to the topographical abstraction of colour, space and light through painting and sculpture (1992-).
 Owen's experience as a curator of contemporary art includes Sound Works for the 1982 Biennale of Sydney and the exhibition Inland for the Australian Centre for Contemporary Art, Melbourne in 1990.
 Since the early 2000s, Owen has also undertaken Public Art commissions that have extended his installation practice in a broader social context.
 Owen received the Australian Council Visual Arts/Crafts Emeritus Award in 2003.

 Robert Owen is currently represented by Arc One Gallery and is a member of Artery Co-operative Ltd.